 Hello there!
 Let me introduce the Dutch children’s book I’ve already mentioned before.
 It’s Jip and Janneke, by Annie M. G. Schmidt and Fiep Westendorp who are “the uncrowned queens of Dutch children’s literature”.

-They are very lovely, good friends.
-I think they are the best friends.
-They play together, eat pancakes, sing in the street, cut pictures out of books (ouch!), send letters, do some modelling and/or get married.
-Nothing is too demanding for them.
+These two Netherlands‘ preschoolers seem to be the most famous characters from Dutch books for children.
+I met them last year in The American Book Center in Amsterdam.
+They eat pancakes, sing in the street, cut pictures out of books (ouch!), send some letters, do some modelling and/or get married.
+Well, nothing is too demanding for them.

 There are 48 short stories in the book, they are simple but not primitive!
 They are SWEET.
 My favourite story?
 It’s called Cutting Out Pictures.
 Here’s the storyline: